Where’s the DD Form 1351-2? (For Distribution to AOs)

 - The traveler must sign it.
 Ink or a valid electronic signature (e.g., CAC verification) is sufficient.
 (All entries must be complete.)

 - The NDEA must electronically attach it to the DTS voucher.
-They’ll attach it in the usual place – Substantiating Records.
+They’ll attach it on the Expenses screen in the Substantiating Documents section.

 It’s your job to make sure the above requirements are met.
 If they’re not, return the voucher for correction.
 Even though the traveler and/or the NDEA might get mad at you, you’ve got the Government on your side.